bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 :::

 ::: info
-**Note 2:** If your Bonita BPM platform is behind a proxy server, You need to make sure the reverse proxy is configured to include correct headers and application server is configured to use the headers.
+**Note 2:** If your Bonita platform is behind a proxy server, You need to make sure the reverse proxy is configured to include correct headers and application server is configured to use the headers.
 This is required so HttpServletRequest.getRequestURL returns the URL used by the user and not the internal URL used by the proxy.
 :::